birjj/csgo-vscripts/vip/README.md

     _Need to ensure that when VIP dies and takes control of bot that he is no longer VIP, but make sure that his name is saved to show later on on round end._

-- **If VIP dies on displacement area, he may be burried on the ground sometimes.**
+- ~~**If VIP dies on displacement area, he may be burried on the ground sometimes.**~~

     _INVESTIGATING THIS._

 - **When a player swaps from T to CT, and happens to replace the bot that was suposedly VIP some shit happens.**

     _The replaced bot still spawns for the first frame aparently, and if he happens to have been select to be VIP, the player spawns, the VIP is dead in that same position inside the hostage entity._

+- **[NOT A BUG] Could probably make mode more friendly towards spectator.**

+    _Small things like printing messages from Ts and CTs to spectator as well, ex.: When VIP countdown is happening.
+To make the spectator experience atleast decent._